MaximShershavikov/ELEX-ELEX2-Geting-All-In-Game-Items/README.md

 ![изображение](https://github.com/MaximShershavikov/ELEX-ELEX2-Geting-All-In-Game-Items/assets/46265118/8ce6e371-3169-4d3c-a12e-495ba69700c1)

-9. In this way, you can list all the items in the inventory of the game ELEX and ELEX 2
+9. In this way, you can list all the items in the inventory of the game ELEX and ELEX 2.

+10. After you have found the item you need, put all of it in the box or locker.
+Next, close the box or locker.
+Then open the box or locker and take your item from the box or locker.
+This is necessary for the inventory to be updated, since each type of item in the inventory has its own section.
+Each type of item must be in its own section of the inventory.
 ## System requirements
 - Windows 10
 - Windows 11